 The FS PSDF aims to give expression to the principles and guidelines through the development of spatial strategies that take the form of Development Levers and Drivers.
-The FS PSDF Levers (Strategies) and Drivers (Objectives) are directly aligned to the NDP, NSDF, MTSF and FS PGDS to ensure coherence between policies and priorities as indicated in the figure (to the right).
+The FS PSDF Levers (Strategies) and Drivers (Objectives) are directly aligned to the NDP, NSDF, MTDP (previously known as the MTSF) and FS PGDS to ensure coherence between policies and priorities as indicated in the figure (to the right).